Sarracenia Leah Wilkerson

 Current Stock:

-'Leah Wilkerson' was first introduced as a cultivar in 2005 when it was registered with the International Carnivorous Plant Society by Brooke Garcia.
-The original plant was discovered in a bog on private property in Florida and was identified as a natural hybrid, Sarracenia flava x leucophylla.
-A small group of explorers had permission from the landowner, Leah Wilkerson, to extract a clump.
-They then named the plant in her honor.
+Leah Wilkerson was first introduced as a cultivar in 2005 when it was registered with the International Carnivorous Plant Society by Brooke Garcia.
+The original plant was found in a bog on private property in Florida and identified as a natural hybrid, Sarracenia flava x leucophylla.
+A small group of explorers had permission from the landowner, Leah Wilkerson, to extract a clump, and they named the plant in her honor.
 This hybrid is quite magnificent and stately.
-It has tall pitchers with dark red veins running through the hood.
+It features tall pitchers with dark red veins running through the hood.
 The pitcher's opening is beautifully marked with a splash of dark red.
 Moreover, this plant is a vigorous grower and forms a large clump that can be easily divided.

 GENERAL CARE